 It does naturally have stricter eligibility requirements than the Money-Back Card, requiring a higher gross income or Tangerine savings/investment totals of more than $250,000.

 Features and Benefits of the Tangerine Money-Back Credit Card

 The Tangerine Money-Back Credit Card is really quite innovative in its features and benefits.
-Let’s go through them, along with their fee schedule, to decide whether it’s the right product for you.
+Let’s go through them and their fee schedule to decide whether it’s the right product for you.

 As mentioned, the money-back feature is the main selling point for this card.
 It allows you to earn 2% on your everyday purchases in either two or three cash-back categories: